 To learn more and read a full history of the organization click here.

 Costs to Train an Assistance Dog

-It costs on average $25,000 to train and graduate an assistance dog team, start to finish.
-The actual cost to train specific teams can be even higher.
+It costs more than $25,000 to train and graduate an assistance dog team, start to finish.
 All assistance dogs are provided to clients free of charge.

 25 full time employees; 10 part time employees; 20 field trainers